verbb/wishlist/docs/get-started/configuration.md

 - `allowDuplicates` - Whether to allow duplicates in lists.
 - `purgeInactiveLists` - Whether to purge inactive lists after a certain duration.
 - `purgeInactiveListsDuration` - If purging inactive lists is enabled, after this duration they will be purged.
+- `purgeInactiveGuestListsDuration` - If purging inactive lists is enabled, after this duration only guest lists will be purged.

 ## Control Panel